 Portable electric garage heaters also require very little maintenance.
 And while electric heaters used to be expensive, newer models on the market are competitively priced.
 A higher efficiency rating, contrasted against the extreme cost of natural gas, has made electric heating far more popular than the alternative.

-Electric garage heaters have a number of benefits which cold make them a good choice as the best heaters for a garage, such as automatic shut off.
-Most electrical heater units will also automatically turn off if the unit has tilted off its base and/or fallen over.
-This safety measure prevents hazards and fires – which is critical feature if you’re using flammables or have pets or children nearby.
+Electric garage heaters have a number of benefits which could make them a good choice as the best heaters for a garage, such as automatic shut off.
+Most electrical heater units have tip over protection and will also automatically turn off if the unit has tilted off its base and/or fallen over.
+This safety measure prevents hazards and fires – which is a critical feature if you’re using flammables or have pets or children nearby.

 Electric forced air or radiant garage heaters are a good solution for homes without ready access to natural gas.
-However keep in mind the cost to operate an electric heater will be far greater than that that of a natural gas forced air garage heater, and larger units may require a separate electrical circuit be installed.
+However keep in mind the cost to operate an electric heater will be far greater than that that of a natural gas forced air garage heater, and larger units may require a separate electrical circuit or power cord outlet be installed.

 An additional safety benefit includes protection against carbon dioxide poisoning.
 Unlike natural gas furnaces, with electric heaters you don’t have to worry about lethal gas leaks (which are often undetectable to humans).
 And since electric garage heaters don’t produce emissions, they’re definitely the green choice for any eco-minded home.